lemire/streamvbyte/README.md

 It includes fast differential coding.

-It assumes a recent Intel processor (e.g., haswell or better) .
+It assumes a recent Intel processor (e.g., haswell or better) or an ARM processor with NEON instructions (which is almost all of them).

 The code should build using most standard-compliant C99 compilers.
 The provided makefile expects a Linux-like system.